 Am I pushing him away with my insecurities?
-You met your ultimate Mr. Right.
-All of a sudden, he’s all you can think about.
+You’ve met Mr. Right and all of a sudden, he’s all you can think about.
 Day in and day out, your mind is on your new guy and how great he is.
 You spend way too much time wondering if he feels the same way about you.

-This translates into multiple texts, emails and phone calls a day.
-You are fixated on him but what happens?
+You fixate on him by sending multiple texts, emails and phone calls a day.
+But what happens?
 He pulls back!
 This is crazy!
-He showed all sorts of signs that he felt something for you.
-Why is he now retreating?
+He seemed to feel something for you.
+Why is he retreating?

-Upon his retreat, you text more.
-You try harder to keep him by cooking his favorite meals and inviting him for dinner, buying his favorite beer or suggesting you hang out at his favorite place.
+Not understanding the problem, you text more and try harder by cooking his favorite meals and inviting him for dinner.
+You try buying his favorite beer or suggesting you hang out at his favorite place.
 He might show up occasionally, but you can feel his detachment.

 The next thing you know, he rarely answers your texts and you don’t see him.
 He’s gone rogue in a big way.

 Your mind is a master at playing tricks on you.
-Your conscious mind is operating on past history.
-In the past, when a man has became distant, he eventually left.
+Your conscious mind operates based on past history so, in the past, when a man became distant, he left.
 That’s what your mind knows.

 When you meet a new guy and things are all hot and heavy, your mind says, “Hey, this is looking good so I’ll proceed as before.”

-You feel those squishy feelings of love early on – probably too early.
-You’re totally hot for this guy and every minute spent with him, either by text, phone or Skype, is like gold.
+You feel those squishy feelings of love early on, probably too early.
+You’re totally hot for this guy and every minute spent with him, either by text, phone or FaceTime, is like gold.

-Unfortunately, your history is that guys leave, why else would you be dating a new guy?
-Okay so your mind says, “Eventually, this guy will leave too.”
+Unfortunately, your history is that guys leave.
+Why else would you be dating a new guy?
+Working off past history, your mind says, “Eventually, this guy will leave too.”
 This stirs up your insecurities.

-What you might start asking yourself is, “Am I pushing him Away with my insecurities?”
+What you might start asking yourself is, “Am I pushing him away with my insecurities?”
 And, consequently, what can I do to become more secure?
 That answer will come soon.

-Now, you obsess.
-You don’t want this guy to leave!
+Of course, you don’t want him to leave!
 You want him to stay!
 He’s awesome!!
 What can you do to get him to stay with you?

-When he doesn’t reply, your mind kicks in again with something like, “He’s gonna leave.
-They all leave” and your obsession becomes a little more intense.
+When he doesn’t reply, your mind starts playing tricks again.
+Thoughts like, “He’s gonna leave.
+They all leave” roll around and your obsession becomes a little more intense.

 Pushing Him Away With My Insecurities | He Pulls Away

-The problem is that the more obsessing you do, the less he responds to you.
-Still, he will root for you for a while.
-He’ll give you hope and say things like “No, everything is fine, I’m just super busy at work” when you ask about his absence.
+Of course, the problem is that the more obsessing you do, the less he responds.
+Oh, he’ll root for you for a while and give you hope by saying things like “No, everything is fine, I’m just super busy at work.”

-Things aren’t fine.
-He isn’t super busy.
-He’s probably dating someone else or at least thinking about it.
+But, things aren’t fine and he isn’t super busy.
+He may already be dating someone else or at least thinking about it.

-He doesn’t want to be your hobby, and that’s what he’s become.
-He doesn’t want you doting on him.
-He doesn’t want to answer thirty texts from you a day, especially “What’s up?” texts.
+No man wants to be your hobby, and that’s what he’s become.
+He doesn’t want you doting on him and he definitely doesn’t want to answer thirty texts from you a day.

 It’s a Vicious Circle

-So he’s pulling back.
-You’re ramping up your texts.
-You’re furiously trying to pull him back in but the truth is that all of your efforts to win him back are actually proving to him why he needs to get out.
+He’s pulling back and you’re ramping up your texts, furiously trying to pull him back in.
+But, the unfortunate truth is that all your efforts to win him back are confirming for him why he needs to leave.

-At some point, sooner than later, you get the email/text/phone call that says, “I need some space” or “I think we should see other people”.
-That sort of thing.
+At some point, you get the message that says, “I need some space” or “I think we should see other people”.

-And here we are.
-Back at the beginning.
+And that brings us back to the beginning.
 You’re frustrated, angry, disappointed and upset because you don’t know what happened.

-Again, it may be time to as yourself, “Am I pushing him away with my insecurities?”
+Again, it’s time to as yourself, “Am I pushing him away with my insecurities?”